 Ascension Bay, Mexico, is a saltwater fly-fisherman’s dream.
 Known widely as the ‘Grand Slam’ capital of the world, there is no place you would rather go to tempt a Bonefish, a Tarpon and a Permit all on the same day.
 We supply an experienced local head guide and a young pole guide for each pair of anglers.
 This strengthens your success on the water.
 Feast on fresh, local cuisine for the duration of your stay at a fantastic lodge in the heart of Punta Allen.
-If you’ve had your fill of fishing, take a break and join Chef Adam as he harvests food from the sea and helps prepare that evening’s meal!
+If you’ve had your fill of fishing, take a break and join Chef Adam as he harvests lobster from the sea and prepares that evening’s meal!

 Day 1 – Arrival

 Greeting and guest check is done and a complimentary Margarita, beer, or soft drink is served.
 You will be introduced to your rooms, guides and lodge.
 Most try to get a cast or two in along the east shore for a bonefish.
 Dinner will be served and all special requests should be stated.
 If beer is required in your fishing lunch box now is the time to ask.
 We recommend that quality time be spent in lounge area to prep tackle and discuss tactics and fish.
 Upon arrival Manuel and or designated staff will check each guest in, collect the Mexican VAT Tax and fishing license fees for each individual fisherman.
 Please note the lodge does not accept Credit or Debit cards and cash is necessary.

 Your days begin with early breakfast with approximate time announced the evening before.
 Then you’re off to the boats with guides.
 We are not limited by the traditional “8:00 – 4:00” rigid fishing schedule you may be accustomed to at other lodges.
 Our guides are not required to pull you off good fish to meet a schedule.
 The only constraint is to be on the beach before sunset in accordance with the laws of the Sian Ka’an.